NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 Select Export to CSV, and then selct the settings that match the ones below.
 Make sure your setting on Newline character is set to Unix: LF(/n).
 Then i will be able to use the downloaded queries data in a spreadsheet application.
 ![Export Data from DB Browser into Spreadsheet](Assets/Images/Export_data_to_CSV.png)

-# Detailed Insights and Recomendation
+# Detailed Insights and Recomendations
 ## Chinook Team(Staff) Insights
 ## Executive Overview Insights
 ## Marketing & Planning Committee Insights